theoj18/csci-246-spring2021/misc.md

 Monday, 26 April 2021 since the actual event that you attend is not fixed).

 1. Attend one of the CS seminars.
 They are held Mondays 16:10-17:00.
-Please join cs-announce the notification of who is speaking each week (and the WebEx link).
+Please join cs-announce to receive notification of who is speaking each week (and the WebEx link).
 2. Attend a writing workshop.
 They are held on Fridays, 9:00-10:00 (please see discord for the link, or ask Prof. Fasy).
 When you join, please bring a